Factors and Tips for Building the best Optimized Page

-- H2/H3/H4/H5 – not as in important as the H1, but may still be used to bring attention to other keyword phrases.
+H2/H3/H4/H5 – not as important as the H1, but may still be used to bring attention to other keyword phrases.

-- Alt Attribute – With photos and graphics being used on a page to catch a readers attention, the alt attribute, has strong correlation with high rankings in our studies.
-Thus, we strongly recommend the use of a graphic image/photo/illustration on important keyword-targeted pages with the term/phrase being used in the alt attribute of the img tag.
+ALT Attribute – With photos and graphics being used on a page to catch a reader’s attention, the ALT attribute, has strong correlation with high rankings in our studies.
+Thus, we strongly recommend the use of a graphic image/photo/illustration on important keyword-targeted pages with the term/phrase being used in the ALT attribute of the image tag.

-- Italtic/Emphasized – Surprisingly, italic/emphasized text appears to have a similar to slightly higher correlation with high rankings than bold/strong and thus, we suggest its use on the targeted keyword term/phrase in the text.
+Italic/Emphasized – Surprisingly, italic/emphasized text appears to have a similar to slightly higher correlation with higher rankings than bold/strong and thus, we suggest its use on the targeted keyword term/phrase in the text.

 Internal Links & Location in Site Architecture

-- Anchor Text of Internal Links– Anchor text is still an important factor in link value.
-Just like you want to avoiding keyword stuffing, vary the use of keyword phrases being used in the anchor text.
+Anchor Text of Internal Links– Anchor textis still an important factor in link value.
+Just like you want to avoid keyword stuffing, vary the use of keyword phrases being used in the anchor text.
 Internal linking with optimized anchor text can increase the page relevance Google associates with a particular term.

 Links in Content vs. Permanent Navigation – It appears that Google and the other engines are doing more to recognize location on the page as an element of link consideration.
-Thus, using links to pages in the Wikipedia-style (in the body content of a piece) rather than in permanent navigation may potentially provide some seo benefit.
+Thus, using links to pages in the Wikipedia-style (in the body content of a piece) rather than in the permanent navigation may potentially provide some SEO benefit.

 Website Factors & Page Architecture

-These are just few of the many aspects that are taken into account when optimizing your website’s pages for high search engine page rankings.
+These are just a few of the many aspects that are taken into account when optimizing your website’s pages for high search engine page rankings.
 Building websites is fun and complex, we just wanted to share some insights on the importance of on-page optimization.
-For more information please visit our blog, or contact us for a consultation.
+For more information, please visit ourblog, orcontact usfor a consultation.